jairjunior/SEATEN-Inventory/README.md

 	"password":"123456"
 }
 ```
 After logging in the application, the server will return a confirmation and the Access Token.
-It will be needed after to access all routes of the application.
+The token will be needed to access all routes of the application.
-See the **ACCESS TOKEN** section to more information.
+See the **ACCESS TOKEN** section for more information.

 ### ACCESS TOKEN
 For every HTTP request, to access the routes of the application, it will be requested by the server a token for validating the user access permission.

-There is a middleware setted for controlling the client access by checking each of the HTTP requests received looking for a token.
+There is a middleware (auth.js) setted for controlling the client access by checking each of the HTTP requests received looking for a token.
 If it's found, the algorithm will then validate weather the token is valid.
-If it's is not found, the application will request the user to log in.
+If it's not found or it's invalid, an error is returned to the client.
+Thus, the client needs to authenticate first to get a valid token.

 The header of the HTTP request must contain a field called "Authentication" carrying as its value the token provided after authentication.